-How does it work?
+How does Implanon NXT work?

 Effectiveness at preventing pregnancy